WebAssembly/spec/proposals/relaxed-simd/Overview.md

 where:

 - the intermediate `b * c` is be rounded first, and the final result rounded again (for a total of 2 roundings), or
-- the the entire expression evaluated with higher precision and then only rounded once (if supported by hardware).
+- the entire expression evaluated with higher precision and then only rounded once (if supported by hardware).

 ### Relaxed laneselect